 The most successful Amazon repricing strategies for retail goods and brands

 (Last updated on 31.10.2022) The automated adjustment of product prices has become common among Amazon sellers.
-In particular, sought-after retail goods can hardly be sold successfully on the various marketplaces without a repricing tool.
-But the performance of private label products is also increasingly supported by a repricer.
+In particular, sought-after retail goods can hardly be sold successfully on various marketplaces without a repricing tool.
+However, the performance of private label products is increasingly supported by a Repricer.
 This raises the question of whether sellers can use their repricing tool for private labels in the same way they do for their retail goods.

 No, of course not.